offbynull/learn/Biology/input/input.md

  * take precedence over others are referred to as `{bm} dominant allele`s.
 The phenotypes they express are often referred to as `{bm} dominant trait`s.
  * surrender precedence to others are referred to as `{bm} recessive allele`s.
 The phenotypes they express are often referred to as `{bm} recessive trait`s.

+For example, given the dominant allele D and the recessive allele d, ...
+ * [Dd] results in the expression of the phenotype for D -- D takes precedence / d surrenders precedence.
+ * [DD] results in the expression of the phenotype for D -- no other types to contend with.
+ * [dd] results in the expression of the phenotype for d -- no other types to surrender to.

-Given 2 alleles A and B, if the phenotype expressed by ...
+In cases where both alleles are dominant alleles, there's several different ways phenotype may be expressed.
+For example, given the dominant alleles A and B, if the phenotype expressed by ...
  * [AA] is the same as [AB]/[BA] but not [BB], A is said to have `{bm} complete dominance/(complete dominance|completely dominant)/i` -- one allele's phenotype is expressed while others are hidden.
  * [AB]/[BA] is a blend of [AA] and [BB], it's said to have `{bm} incomplete dominance/(incomplete dominance|incompletely dominant)/i` -- more than one allele is dominant, resulting in a blended phenotype expression.
  * [AB]/[BA] is the phenotype expressed by both [AA] and [BB], it's said to have `{bm} co-dominance/(co-dominance|co-dominant)/i` -- more than one allele is dominant, resulting in a both phenotypes being expressed.